 Workshop leader positions are by invitation, but you should not hesitate to make your interests known to faculty teaching workshop courses.

-Applications for TA jobs can be found here, and also obtained from Donna Dolan, in Hutchison Hall 404E, the semester before the course you want to TA is scheduled.
-Fill out the application and return it to her or the professors listed on the application.
-If you are selected, you will be contacted.
-Chemistry courses are also taught in the summer, so a few TA’s are needed during this time.
+Applications for TA jobs can be submitted the semester before the course you want to TA is scheduled.
+Fill out and submit the online application (pdf).
+If something changes, you can update and resubmit your application.
+If you are selected, you will be contacted via email.
+Chemistry courses are also taught in the summer, so a few TAs are needed during this time.

 There are a number of employment opportunities for undergraduates within the department.
 These positions are not only modestly financially rewarding but are also educational and provide good work experience.

 Positions are available year-round for those with an inclination to work and the initiative to ask.
 Both clerical and technical positions are available.

 The most common type of employment offered by the department is the job of teaching assistant.
 Undergraduates serve as TA’s both in recitations and laboratories.